bUnit-dev/bUnit/docs/site/docs/test-doubles/emulating-ijsruntime.md

 ### <Virtualize> JSInterop Emulation

-The `<Virtualize>` component requires JavaScript to notify it about the available screen space it is being rendered to, and when the users scrolls the viewport, to trigger the loading of new data. bUnit emulates this interaction by telling the `<Virtualize>` component that the viewport is `1,000,000,000` pixels large.
-That should ensure that all items is loaded, which makes sense in a testing scenario.
+The `<Virtualize>` component requires JavaScript to notify it about the available screen space it is being rendered to, and also when the users scrolls the viewport, to trigger the loading of new data. bUnit emulates this interaction by telling the `<Virtualize>` component that the viewport is `1,000,000,000` pixels large.
+That should ensure that all items are loaded, which makes sense in a testing scenario.

-To test the `<Placeholder>` template of the `<Virtualize>` component, create a items provider that doesn't return all items when queried.
+To test the `<Placeholder>` template of the `<Virtualize>` component, create an items provider that doesn't return all items when queried.

 ### FocusAsync JSInterop Emulation

-Support for the [`FocusAsync`](https://docs.microsoft.com/en-us/aspnet/core/blazor/components/event-handling?view=aspnetcore-5.0#focus-an-element) method on `ElementReference` in Blazor's .NET 5 release works by simply registering the invocations, which can then be verified to have happened.
+Support for the [`FocusAsync`](https://docs.microsoft.com/en-us/aspnet/core/blazor/components/event-handling?view=aspnetcore-5.0#focus-an-element) method on `ElementReference` in Blazor's .NET 5 release works by simply registering the invocations, which can then be verified to have occurred.

 To verify that the `FocusAsync` has been called in the `<ClickToFocus>` component: